jcserv/vu-mi/README.md

 - DynamoDB Streams
 - SQS

-I implemented it to implement concepts I've learned about, but never worked with such as:
+I did it to implement concepts I've learned about, but never worked with such as:
 - Modelling one-to-many relationships in a DynamoDB single table design (from [The DynamoDB Book](https://dynamodbbook.com/), by Alex Debrie)
 - Change Data Capture